2-alchemists/krossboard-data-processor/cluster-manager/README.md

 * Run the script `./mock_azure.sh`; it allows to simulate an Azure metadata server
 * Run the script `./run-koamc-azure.sh`.
 * Your environment is now ready to take over all your AKS clusters.
+* For each cluster, apply the file `./deploy/clusterrolebinding-aks.yml` to enable appropriated RBAC permissions to API needed by Kubernetes Opex Analytics.

 ## EKS additional requirements
 AWS CLI